 How Do I Check the Status of My Ticket?

 If you contacted helpdesk using your SFU account, you can check the status of your inquiries.
-Please go to this web page and key in the RT# (only the digits) and you can view all the messages related to this ticket.
+Please login this web page and you can view all the tickets you submitted.

 I Use a Laptop - Will the Helpdesk Support Me?